 Treatment & Managing Diabetic Foot

-Diabetics are at a high risk for nerve damage, infections and circulation issues.
+Diabetics are at high risk for nerve damage, infections, and circulation issues.
 Therefore, when these problems occur the feet are directly affected and lead to diabetic foot.
 An estimated 15% of diabetics will require an amputation of the foot or leg.

 Diabetics are more prone to painful nerve damage (peripheral neuropathy.)
 Although neuropathy can have an impact on your entire body.
 These problems cause the skin to dry out and crack.
 Therefore, allowing fungi and bacteria to enter the body.